Weixin3416/PPOL563/README.md

 <p align="center"><iframe seamless frameborder="0" src="https://public.tableau.com/views/PPOL563_Project_final_version/Dashboard4?:language=en&:embed=yes&:display_count=yes&:showVizHome=no" width = '1100' height = '600' scrolling='No'></iframe></p>

+The survey has asked questions about whether the subject was satisfied with his/her children, marrirage, health, and the whole life.
+Similar as the results shown above, females are more likely to show low-level satisfaction of these four questions compared to males.
+For example, about three quarters of those whose response was 'Not Very Satisfied' were women.
+You can select the questions and years to examine the results.

 ## Other Factors: Further Exploration

 ### _Chronic Diseases_